samwilson/website/content/2011/0519_blogging.md

   - Writing
   - Writing in public view
 ---
-**I want my blog to be the hub of my online life.** I’ve come back to using <dfn title="The blogging software that runs this site.">WordPress</dfn> because I want to be able to show other people how easy it is to avoid the walled-gardens of Facebook, Twitter, et al. So I need to explain what I want my blog to be.
+*I want my blog to be the hub of my online life.*
+I’ve come back to using WordPress because I want to be able to show other people how easy it is to avoid the walled-gardens of Facebook, Twitter, et al. So I need to explain what I want my blog to be.

   1. A place to post reports, thoughts, photos, observations, etc. about what’s been going on in my life (i.e. what a blog usually is);
   2. A means of providing a <dfn title="i.e. the posts, in a syndicatable (as if that's a word) format.">feed</dfn> of the posts;